 Plus, I hate getting gel manicures.
 They're gorgeous and long-lasting, but the curing process makes my natural nails hurt and absolutely wrecks them.
 I also don't have the patience for the removal process that traditional gel manicures require.

-Press-on manicures are long-lasting, chip-proof, affordable, mess-free, and convenient.
+Peel-and-stick press-on manicures are long-lasting, chip-proof, affordable, mess-free, and convenient.
 What's not to like?

 Yes!
 I'm a big fan of imPRESS Beauty.
 They're inexpensive, come in a variety of colors, designs, shapes, and sizes, and you can easily find them at Ulta, CVS, and Target if you don't want to order them online.
 I own an embarrassing number of imPRESS nail sets, mostly because they're frequently releasing new designs for holidays and special occasions.
 It's definitely an obsession.